emintz/ArduinoLib/RTOSAid/README.md

 A 'Flash32Iterator` can be configured to find all key-value pairs, or just the key-value pairs having a specified data type.

+:arrow_forward: **Note**: the `Flash32Iterator` cannot read or write the value at its current position.
+Use the access APIs described above.

 A `Flash32Iterator` can only move forward, and becomes unusable when its traversal completes.
 Be sure to discard it.